Avient (NYSE:AVNT) Updates Q3 2022 Earnings Guidance

 Avient (NYSE:AVNT – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.80-$0.80 for the period, compared to the consensus earnings per share estimate of $0.86.
+The company provided EPS guidance of $0.80-$0.80 for the period, compared to the consensus EPS estimate of $0.86.
 The company issued revenue guidance of -.
 Avient also updated its FY 2022 guidance to $3.50-$3.50 EPS.

 Analysts Set New Price Targets

-AVNT has been the topic of a number of analyst reports.
-Wells Fargo & Company lowered their price objective on shares of Avient from $65.00 to $53.00 and set an overweight rating on the stock in a research report on Thursday, July 7th.
-Jefferies Financial Group decreased their target price on Avient from $67.00 to $51.00 and set a buy rating for the company in a report on Tuesday, June 28th.
-Finally, Stifel Nicolaus decreased their target price on Avient from $76.00 to $70.00 in a report on Wednesday, July 27th.
+A number of equities analysts have weighed in on the company.
+Wells Fargo & Company reduced their price target on Avient from $65.00 to $53.00 and set an overweight rating for the company in a research report on Thursday, July 7th.
+Stifel Nicolaus reduced their price target on Avient from $76.00 to $70.00 in a research report on Wednesday, July 27th.
+Finally, Jefferies Financial Group reduced their price target on Avient from $67.00 to $51.00 and set a buy rating for the company in a research report on Tuesday, June 28th.

 Avient Stock Up 1.0 %

-The business also recently announced a quarterly dividend, which will be paid on Thursday, October 6th.
-Investors of record on Friday, September 16th will be given a dividend of $0.237 per share.
-The ex-dividend date of this dividend is Thursday, September 15th.
-This represents a $0.95 annualized dividend and a dividend yield of 2.18%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, October 6th.
+Investors of record on Friday, September 16th will be paid a $0.237 dividend.
+This represents a $0.95 dividend on an annualized basis and a yield of 2.18%.
+The ex-dividend date is Thursday, September 15th.
 Avient’s dividend payout ratio (DPR) is presently 34.93%.

 About Avient